The topologies and the differentiable structures of the images of special generic maps having simple structures: A new class of special generic maps having simple structures and their images.

 \section{A new class of special generic maps having simple structures and their images.}

-If a closed and simply-connected manifold admits a special generic map $f$ whose codimension is negative into the line or the plane, then it is a homotopy sphere and $W_f$ in Proposition \ref{prop:1} is diffeomorphic to a closed interval or a $2$-dimensional standard closed disc.
-If a closed and simply-connected manifold admits a special generic map $f$ whose codimension is negative into ${\mathbb{R}}^3$, then they are diffeomorphic to a homotopy sphere or a manifold represented as a connected sum of total spaces of smooth bundles over $S^2$ whose fibers are homotopy spheres and $W_f$ is diffeomorphic to a manifold represented as a boundary connected sum of finitely many copies of $S^2 \times I$ where $I$ denotes a closed interval.
+If a closed and simply-connected manifold admits a special generic map $f$ whose codimension is negative into the line or the plane ${\mathbb{R}}^2$, then it is a homotopy sphere and $W_f$ in Proposition \ref{prop:1} is diffeomorphic to a closed interval or the $2$-dimensional unit disk.
+If a closed and simply-connected manifold admits a special generic map $f$ whose codimension is negative into ${\mathbb{R}}^3$, then they are diffeomorphic to a homotopy sphere or a manifold represented as a connected sum of total spaces of smooth bundles over $S^2$ whose fibers are homotopy spheres and $W_f$ is diffeomorphic to a manifold represented as a boundary connected sum of finitely many copies of $S^2 \times D^1$.
 These studies are of \cite{saeki} and \cite{saeki2}.
-If a closed and simply-connected manifold of dimension $5$ admits a special generic map $f$ into ${\mathbb{R}}^4$, then they are diffeomorphic to a homotopy sphere or a manifold represented as a connected sum of total spaces of smooth bundles over $S^2$ whose fibers are diffeomorphic to $S^3$.
+If a $5$-dimensional closed and simply-connected manifold admits a special generic map $f$ into ${\mathbb{R}}^4$, then it is a homotopy sphere or a manifold represented as a connected sum of total spaces of smooth bundles over $S^2$ whose fibers are diffeomorphic to $S^3$ where the connected sum is considered in the smooth category.
 On the other hand, such manifolds admit special generic maps into ${\mathbb{R}}^n$ for $n=3,4$.
-Furthermore, $W_f$ is a contractible $4$-dimensional manifold or a simply-connected manifold whose integral homology group and the cohomology ring are isomorphic to those of a manifold represented as a boundary connected sum of finitely many copies of $S^2 \times D^2$ or $S^3 \times I$.
+Furthermore, $W_f$ is a contractible $4$-dimensional manifold or a simply-connected manifold whose integral homology group and whose cohomology ring are isomorphic to those of a manifold represented as a boundary connected sum of finitely many copies of $S^2 \times D^2$ or $S^3 \times D^3$ where the boundary connected sum is considered in the smooth category.
 These studies on special generic maps on $5$-dimensional closed and simply-connected manifolds are by Nishioka \cite{nishioka}.
-Note also that \cite{barden} with \cite{smale} presents a complete classification of $5$-dimensional closed, simply-connected and topological manifolds in the topology, the PL or piecewise smooth, and the smooth category.
+We present a proposition of a smoothly immersed manifold of \cite{nishioka} again.